nomnomab/lc-rolling-giant/README.md

 ### General

-- `ChanceForGiant` = 0.0-1.0 - Chance for a Rolling Giant to spawn.
-Higher means more chances for a Rolling Giant
 - `GiantScaleMin` - The minimum scale of the Rolling Giant's model
   - This changes how small the Giant can be
 - `GiantScaleMax` - The maximum scale of the Rolling Giant's model